Henry-Hu-25/outbound_marketing_tool/README-FRONTEND.md

   - Force push changes: `git push -f origin main`
 - **Next.js Build Errors**: Try clearing the cache with `rm -rf .next` then rebuild
 - **Module Not Found Errors**: Make sure all imports use correct paths and all dependencies are installed

+# Additional Notes
+### Important Note on node_modules

+- The `node_modules` directory is automatically created when you run `npm install` and contains all the project dependencies
+- This directory is **large** (often hundreds of MB) and should **never** be committed to version control
+- The `.gitignore` file is configured to exclude `node_modules/` from Git
+- If you encounter Git issues with large files, ensure node_modules is completely removed from your Git history

+### Environment Files

+- `.env` files containing sensitive information should be excluded from Git
+- Use `.env.example` as a template to show required environment variables